QuentinRa/blog.quentinra.dev/maths/statistics/voc/variables.md

 ```

 Here you can read that as ``"setosa" > "versicolor" > "virginica"``
-but that doesn't make sense here trough.
+but that doesn't make sense here trough since

-<div class="sl"></div>

-## Convert a variable in R

-Sometimes, your variables are qualitative (because you know it)
-but R didn't detect it as qualitative so you would have
-to convert it.

-...
+this do not seems like an ordered qualitative
+variable.